 Safety is an obligation of the owner.
 Periodic inspection, adjustment and lubrication will keep your vehicle in the safest and most efficient condition possible.
 The most important points of inspection, adjustment, and lubrication are explained on the following pages.
 The intervals given in the periodic maintenance and lubrication chart should be simply considered as a general guide under normal riding conditions.
-However, DEPENDING ON THE WEATHER, TERRAIN, GEOGRAPHI-CAL LOCATION, AND INDIVIDUAL USE, THE MAINTENANCE INTER-VALS MAY NEED TO BE SHORT-ENED.
+However, DEPENDING ON THE WEATHER, TERRAIN, GEOGRAPHICAL LOCATION, AND INDIVIDUAL USE, THE MAINTENANCE INTER-

+ENED.

-If you are not familiar with motorcycle maintenance work, have a Yamaha dealer do it for you.
+If you are not familiar with maintenance work, have a Yamaha dealer do it for you.